-Should the bridges not be replaced then there will be little immediate effect on traffic flow.
-Longer delays may be experienced at the designated replacement bridges as these are single lane, but as overall traffic counts are reasonably low and there will be little disturbance to traffic movement.
-Eventually the bridges will fail not so much from traffic use but from the lack of maintenance of the bridge.
+102. Should the bridges not be replaced then there would be little immediate effect on traffic flow.
+Longer delays may be experienced at the replacement bridges as these are single lane.
+Overall traffic along the highway is quite low and there will be little disturbance to traffic movement.
+Eventually the bridges and the causeway will fail not so much from traffic use but from the lack of maintenance.

-In the re-erection situation the "no project" situation will continue to deny all weather access to rural communities.
-Without the sub-project the existing situation will continue as before with lack of connectivity impeding rural development.
+103. In the re-erection situation the "no project" situation will continue to deny "all weather" access to rural communities.
+Without the re-erection of the Bailey bridges the existing situation will continue as before with lack of connectivity impeding rural development.